cvisionai/tator/doc/architecture.rst

    Django
-     The `python web framework <https://www.djangoproject.com/>`_ used by tator online for handling dynamic web content and REST interactions.
+     The `python web framework <https://www.djangoproject.com/>`_ used by Tator for handling dynamic web content and REST interactions.

-   Elastic Search
+   Elasticsearch
-     Complement to the :term:`PostgresSQL` database to allow for `faster searches <https://www.elastic.co/>`_.
+     Complement to the :term:`PostgresSQL` database to allow for `faster searches and analytics <https://www.elastic.co/>`_.

    PostgresSQL
      `SQL-compliant database <https://www.postgresql.org/>`_ used to store
      project configurations as well as media and associated metadata.

+   Redis
+     Provides `in-memory caching <https://www.redis.io>` of temporary data.

+   MinIO
+     An S3-compatible object storage suite used to store and retrieve all media files.

    Kubernetes
      The underlying system used to deploy and manage the containerized